hIMEI29A/pwgator/README.md

 	pwgator 4 -p -s

-To use **pwgen** as packege in your applications, write something like this:
+To use **pwgator** as package in your applications, write something like this:

 ```go
 package main